Inventory Optimization Software

 - Transportation management software – to accurately plan inter-facility inventory shipment.

-Relying on 10 years of experience in implementing inventory solutions and 33-year expertise in data analytics, ScienceSoft’s consultants define important factors that help bring additional value for customers across inventory optimization processes.
+Relying on 11 years of experience in implementing inventory solutions and 34-year expertise in data analytics, ScienceSoft’s consultants define important factors that help bring additional value for customers across inventory optimization processes.

 - The use of the maximum of data sources, including back-office systems, social media, competitors’ websites, weather forecasting portals, and more to plan safety stock taking into consideration all available internal and external demand factors.

-- Intelligent identification of unusual and erroneous observations in historical demand data not to consider when calculating optimal inventory levels.
+- Intelligent identification of unusual and erroneous observations in historical demand data not to consider when calculating optimal inventory levels and stock KPIs.

 - Involving professional data scientists to design inventory optimization models and tune them at the model training stage to ensure employing proper models for various inventory categories, accurately identifying demand drivers, applying a proper approach to avoid model overfitting, etc.